jbjjbjjbj/Noter/sem7/db/eksamnen.md

 Here large sequential operations are done to transform data, in a process that should be easy to restart etc.
 When done data can be copied to data marts.

+Slide 25 giver en plan for at opstille en ETL plan.

 ## Extract

 Data can either be copied from **cooperative sources** such as replication mechanism, or call backs.